Chloe7243/Fitmind-Enhancement/docs/source/setup.rst

 .. tip::

-   Your `app.py` should contain the Flask application logic and must be correctly configured with routes, templates, and session handling.
+   Your `main.py` file serves as the app entry point.
+It should initialize Flask, register routes, and start the server.

 Troubleshooting
 ---------------

-- **Flask command not found**
+- **Command not recognized**
-  Make sure the virtual environment is activated before running `flask run`.
+  Make sure the virtual environment is activated and you're using the correct Python command.

 - **Permission denied (macOS)**
   Use `chmod +x` or run with elevated permissions if needed.

-- **Python version error**
+- **Module not found**
-  Ensure you're using **Python 3.10 or above**.
+  Double-check that you've installed all required dependencies and that your virtual environment is active.

 Conclusion
 ----------